 1. Get the training you need

 Car dealership training is often required before you are able to get licensed in your state.
-Even if there is no such criterion, it may be a good idea to learn the basics from professionals before you start your own journey.
+Even if it is not a mandatory requirement, it may still be a good idea to learn the basics from professionals before you start your own journey.

 Beyond the fundamentals of licensing and the legal framework, auto dealer courses can help you grasp the most important factors that affect car sales success.
 You need a wide range of knowledge and experience to run a dealership, such as communication and negotiation skills, as well as solid business planning and management abilities.
-You also have to be able to manage additional activities such as accounting, inventory, marketing and customer service.
-Training can give you a foundation that you can build on.
+You also have to be able to manage additional activities such as accounting, inventory, marketing, and customer services.
+A reliable training can give you a foundation that you can build on.

 2. Craft your business plan

 One of the most important tasks you have before you start the legal process of registering and licensing is to prepare your car dealership business plan.
 If you can afford it, it’s best to hire a consultant who can guide you through this process.
-Your business plan is where you lay down your strategy, vision and goals.
-It’s also a financially important document, as it needs to contain your cost and revenue projections.
+Among other things, your business plan is where you lay down your strategy, vision, and goals.

-The essential points you need to clarify about your future car business include:
+The essential points you need to clarify regarding your future car business include:

 - What vehicles you would like to sell – new or used, or you can even outline the types of vehicles you’d like to focus on.
-Licensing requirement can vary based on this.
+Licensing requirements can vary based on this decision.